United States Department of Agriculture (USDA)

 Organization and Management

-The USDA is led by Secretary of Agriculture, Brooke Rollins.
-The department comprises diverse divisions focused on enhancing sustainable agriculture practices and strengthening U.S. market competitiveness.
-The USDA employs a multidisciplinary team, including policy advisors, economists, and scientists, to achieve its strategic objectives.
+Under the leadership of Secretary of Agriculture Brooke Rollins, the USDA is organized into diverse divisions focused on promoting sustainable agriculture practices and enhancing market competitiveness.
+The department employs a multidisciplinary team of policy advisors, economists, and scientists dedicated to achieving strategic objectives.

 Future Plans